eliasjames/devdemystified-webapp/annotations/02-first-test-file-exists.md

 The single equals sign operator performs assignment.
 It takes the return value from the right hand expression, and puts a placeholder for that value into the variable on the left.

+Finally, every JavaScript statement ends with a semicolon.

 ### Line two explanation
 `console` is a Node.js object that organizes communication. `log` is a function that prints data where the user can see it.
 By passing in the `ttt` variable, log() will print out the variable's data.
 We also pass in "ttt" as text.
 This labels the output, and in case the variable has no data, something will still be printed.